toptensoftware/RichTextKit/docsrc/textBlock.md

 ## Re-using TextBlocks

 Text blocks are designed to be re-used.
-For example suppose you have a label control that uses a text Bbock to render it's content the recommended approach would be to:
+For example suppose you have a label control that uses a text block to render its content, the recommended approach would be:

-1. Create and initialize a `TextBlock` instance with the text to be displayed.
+1. Create and initialize a [T:Topten.RichTextKit.TextBlock] instance with the text to be displayed.

 2. Render that text block instance each time the control needs to be drawn.